The Tortellis: Reception and cancellation

 The Tortellis drew sharp criticism for its stereotypical depiction of Italian Americans.
 Television writer Bill Kelley wrote: "The Italian-American Anti-Defamation League should be about as enchanted with Nick Tortelli as it was with The Untouchables."

 The series drew low ratings, ranking 50th out of 79 series with an average rating/share of 13.3/20.
 As a result, NBC canceled The Tortellis after 13 episodes.
-The next attempt at a Cheers spin-off, Frasier, was considerably more successful, running for 11 seasons.
+The next attempts at a Cheers spin-off, Wings and Frasier, were considerably more successful, running for eight and 11 seasons, respectively.